 Is Bottled Water Safer than Tap Water?

 Four of the water was found to violate the weak federal standards set to regulate bottled water.
-In eight cases of the bottled water that was tested, arsenic was found in at least one of the tests done, and it is at a level that could pose a potential risk to people’s health.
+In eight cases of bottled water that were tested, arsenic was found in at least one of the tests done, and it is at a level that could pose a potential risk to people’s health.

 The Truth About Bottled Water